aidoanto/portfolio/content/content-creation/index.md

 I dug deep into ADHD, looking at scientific studies, expert advice, and what young people were searching for online.
 This helped us create content that was accurate and useful.
 I found out what questions people had about ADHD and used this to guide our writing.

-The end result was a practical and data-driven set of goals and best practices for creating ADHD content.

 **Step 2: Strategic planning**

 With this strategy in place, we were able to created a comprehensive ADHD section for our website.
 This meant thinking carefully about what to include and how to present it.
 This allowed us to balance formats across written articles, videos, Instagram carousels.